Your guide to 5 top stock market index trading strategies

 Trade futures on indices

 If you want to take a more macro, long-term view, you can trade index futures using spread bets and CFDs.
 This means you can speculate long or short on an index.
 You’ll then enter into an agreement with the broker (that’s us) to exchange an underlying market (your index’s market price) for a fixed amount at or by that futures contract’s expiry date.

 A different type of agreement you can enter into to speculate on indices is trading options.
 This is a contract that gives you the right, but not the obligation, to speculate on which direction an index’s price will move in a certain timeframe, by a certain expiry date.

-With us, you can trade with options on some of the biggest stock indices in the world, including the Australia 200 (commonly referred to as the ASX 200), FTSE 100 and Wall Street.
+With us, you can trade with options on some of the biggest stock indices in the world, including the FTSE 100 and Wall Street.

-It’s important to note that options are leveraged products like CFDs are.
+It’s important to note that options are leveraged products like CFDs and spread bets are.
 This means profits can be magnified – as can your losses, if you’re selling options.
-When buying call options using CFDs with us, you’ll never risk more than your initial payment when buying, just like trading an actual option.
+When buying call options as spread bets or CFDs with us, you’ll never risk more than your initial payment when buying, just like trading an actual option.
 However, when selling call or put options your risk is potentially unlimited (although your account balance will never fall below zero).1

 Invest in indices

 Unlike with companies, you can’t take ownership of any actual shares with indices.
-However, if you want to invest, you still can.
-When you have a share trading account with us, you can do so via an index-tracking ETF.
+However, if you want to invest, you still can, via an index-tracking ETF.